knative/eventing/docs/spec/interfaces.md

 A **Sinkable** resource receives events and takes responsibility for further delivery.
 Unlike _Targetable_, a _Sinkable_ cannot return events in its response.
-One example of a _Sinkable_ is a _Channel_ as the target of a _Subscription_'s _reply_ field.
+One example of a _Sinkable_ is a _Channel_ as the target of a _Subscription_'s `reply` field.

 <!-- TODO(evankanderson):
 I don't like this example, as it conflates two different things:

 That Channel implements Sinkable.
-That Subscription expects a Sinkable in its spec.from.
+That Subscription expects a Sinkable in its spec.reply.
 I think it would be clearer to separate the two (and possibly cover the second item only in the object specs).
 -->

 ### Control Plane

-A **Sinkable** resource MUST expose a _status.sinkable.domainInternal_ field.
+A **Sinkable** resource MUST expose a `status.sinkable.domainInternal` field.
-The _domainInternal_ value is an internal domain name that is capable of receiving event deliveries. _Sinkable_ resources may be referenced in the _result_ section of a _Subscription_, and also by other custom resources acting as an event Source.
+The _domainInternal_ value is an internal domain name that is capable of receiving event deliveries. _Sinkable_ resources may be referenced in the `reply` section of a _Subscription_, and also by other custom resources acting as an event Source.

 ### Data Plane